I liked the students at Woosong, some of whom were Culinary Arts majors.

 Another culinary surprise about Korea is that they are really into Spam.
 This is a leftover (no pun intended) from the American military presence in war-ravaged Korea in the 50's.

 I wrote a historical article for CNN called about the Japanese invasion of Korea and the naval battles called "Weapons Technology on the Korean Peninsula: A Never-ending Story."
-CLICK HERE to see it.
 I also wrote another, more modern historical article called called "Why is North Korea."
-CLICK HERE to see it.
+It's sad that CNN discontinued the iReport program, but I still have the articles and may publish them somehow, someday.

 This was my birthday, September 22nd of 2013 when we realized we were in love--via Skype.
 Yes, my hair was orange.